nashjc/optimx/README.md

 https://cran.r-project.org/

+of which a copy is here on github.com/nashjc/.

 A test version has been on R-forge in the optimizer package for some time, but there have been concerns that R-forge is not up to date: